-She co-founded Seon Gmbh (formerly Securella Gmbh) in 2017, an app that connects people in danger with the fastest and closest security response in South Africa, at the push of a button.
+Samia Haimoura, a young woman entrepreneur who co-founded Seon Gmbh (formerly Securella Gmbh) in 2017, an app that connects people in danger with the fastest and closest security response in South Africa, at the push of a button.
 At the age of 23, Samia Haimoura successfully set the Moroccan flag at the top of Kilimanjaro, the highest summit in Africa, becoming the youngest Moroccan to do so.
 Earned a number of prestigious awards: Seedstars Africa in 2016 (Casablanca), top 10 at Global Mobile Challenge at World Mobile Congress 2017 (Spain), Top 5 Female founders at Vodafone Accelerator “F-Lane” (Germany), She Entrepreneurs 2018 (Sweden), Westerwelle Young Founders Fellow (2017-2018).

 Sonia Weymuller – Founding Partner, VentureSouq

 Sonia co-founded VentureSouq in 2013 to help early-stage technology companies both regionally and globally.
 Venture Souq is a network of over 1000 angel and institutional investors that makes it one of the largest venture platforms in the GCC with a portfolio of 115 investments.
 The company also develops rich educational content and organises a number of programs for startups across MENA.
-Besides this, Sonia is also a board member at e7 Daughters of the Emirates which is a year-long program that brings together young women ages 18-25 of UAE to develop and implement team projects that benefit their communities.
+Besides this, Sonia is also a board member at e7 Daughters of the Emirates which is a year-long program that brings together aspiring young women entrepreneurs of ages 18-25 of UAE to develop and implement team projects that benefit their communities.

 Shereen Mitwalli – Founder & CEO, The Female Network